Blue Chip Electronics: 1982–1986: Foundation and Commodore peripherals

 Blue Chip offered its first products in 1983 with a line of RS-232 serial and HP-IB parallel high-resolution dot-matrix printers for computers such as the Commodore 64 and the IBM PC.
 Later that year Blue Chip introduced a daisy wheel printer, the BCD-4015, that supports both cut-sheet and tractor-feed stationery, 5 to 15 inches wide.
 In 1984 the company released a lower-resolution dot-matrix printer, the M120/10, compatible only with the C64, in direct competition with Commodore's own dot-matrix printers.

 By early 1986, the company had moved to Tempe.
 In late 1985, Blue Chip released the BCD/5.25, a direct-drive 5.25-inch floppy disk drive, directly competing against the Commodore 1541 floppy drive for the C64.
 The BCD/5.25 is faster than the 1541 and has a smaller footprint.
-When paired with the Commodore 128, the BCD/5.25 can be used in that computer's C64 compatibility mode while retaining its increase in speed, whereas Commodore's 1571 drive cannot take advantage of its own "burst" mode within the C128's C64 mode, instead emulating the earlier 1541 with its slower thoughtput.
+When paired with the Commodore 128, the BCD/5.25 can be used in that computer's C64 compatibility mode while retaining its increase in speed, whereas Commodore's 1571 drive cannot take advantage of its own "burst" mode within the C128's C64 mode, instead emulating the earlier 1541 with its slower throughput.

 By mid-1986, Blue Chip had moved again, to Chandler.
 It was now valued at US$60 million.
 In the same year the company planned to release the BCD/128, a competitor to the 1571, with its own burst mode, and the BCD/3.5, which would allow 3.5-inch floppy disks to be used with the C64.
 The BCD/3.5 was to be compatible with the 128 but without burst mode.
 Only the BCD/128 was released.